 To check and update your expiry date, visit a selected go card retailer or Queensland Rail ticket office.
 Concession card holders will need to present a valid concession ID when updating their go card expiry date.

 You can change your expiry date any time before the card expires or up until 90 days after.

 go card travel credit won't expire, however when you top up online or over the phone, if you don't touch your go card to a card reader within 60 days, then your top up will be reversed and the money will be returned to your credit card.

 Report an incorrect fare

-You can report an incorrect fare and have your go card balance adjusted if you've been over charged and apply to have your card balance adjusted within 8 weeks of from the date of error.
-You can report an incorrect fare:
+You can report an incorrect fare and apply to have your go card balance adjusted if you've been over charged within 8 weeks of the date of error.

 Report an incorrect fare: